0dan0/qr/docs/control/tech/README.md

 (All cameras and Older Labs):<br>
  * **i1M1** - 100 ISO Max & Min
  * **i2M1** - 200 ISO Max with 100 ISO Min
+ * **i4M1** - 400 ISO Max with 100 ISO Min
+ * **i8M1** - 800 ISO Max with 100 ISO Min
+ * **i16M2** - 1600 ISO Max with 200 ISO Min
+ * **i16M4** - 1600 ISO Max with 400 ISO Min
  * **i16M8** - 1600 ISO Max with 800 ISO Min
  * **i32M1**  - 3200 ISO Mac with 100 ISO Min
  * **i64M16** - 6400 ISO Mac with 1600 ISO Min
  * **i1S180** - 100 ISO Max with a 180 degree shutter angle
  * **i16S22** - 1600 ISO Max with a 22 degree shutter angle
  * **i1S0** - 100 ISO Max with an **Automatic** shutter angle<br>
 Note: Angles between 22 and 1 degrees are supported.
 Experiment for higher shutter speeds.
 You will need a good amount of light and/or a higher ISO.
+Only ISOs of 100, 200, 400, 800, 1600, 3200 and 6400 are support (although not all modes support the full range.)

 ### EV Compensation:
  * **x0** - EV 0 default